surifirstpin/biplus_documentation/docs/SavedReports.md

 >**Example **
 Here we applied global filter to **Sum count equals to 4** in Analysis section.
  ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/globalfil_overide_report.png)
 And, we apply global filter **Sum count equals to 1** in dashboard.
 The dashboard global filter override the filter applied in Analysis section resulting in **Sum count equals to 1**.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/glob_fil_2.png)

 ## Lookup Single & Multiple

- Adding lookup to reports will refer set of query or list of items in filters. add single or multiple lookups to a dashboard report by using **Add Lookups** in **Apply filter** section of dashboard.
+ Adding lookup to reports will refer set of query or list of items in filters.
+Add single or multiple lookups to a dashboard report by using **Add Lookups** in **Apply filter** section of dashboard.

 - **Lookup name** name of the lookup field.
 - **Lookup Type**  refers to item or query type.